 What to expect on the day of closing

-There are three main documents to sign during closing, including a deed of trust or mortgage, which is a document that puts a lien on your property as collateral for your loan, Schleck says.
+There are three main documents to sign during closing.
+The first is a deed of trust or mortgage, which is a document that puts a lien on your property as collateral for your loan, Schleck says.
 The second document is the promissory note, a legal agreement to pay the lender, including when you will make your payments and where you will send them.
-The last one is the closing disclosure, an itemized list of your final credits and charges
+The last is the closing disclosure, an itemized list of your final credits and charges.

 Factors that can lead to closing delays

 Many factors can cause delays to the closing.
-One common item that can cause a delay is if there is a repair that the appraiser believes needs to be addressed, Maxwell says.
+One common issue that can cause a delay is if there is a repair that the appraiser believes needs to be addressed, Maxwell says.

-“Throughout the mortgage process, it’s important to complete applications accurately and upload documents in a timely manner to ensure things move smoothly,” Schleck says.
+“Throughout the mortgage process, it’s important to complete applications accurately and upload documents in a timely manner to ensure things move smoothly,” recommends Schleck.
 “Depending on market activity, there may be some delays as third-party providers such as appraisers tend to get very busy during peak homebuying season.”